 Johan Strang is Academy of Finland Research Fellow and Associate Professor at CENS, deputy member of the steering group of ReNEW, with an affiliation also to the UiO:Nordic programme at the University of Oslo.
 Trained as a philosopher he has a broad interest in in Scandinavian politics and contemporary history (20th and 21st centuries).
 His publications include studies of Nordic cooperation, Nordic democracy, the welfare state, human rights and Scandinavian Legal Realism, as well as the history of analytic philosophy in the Nordic region.
 He has also contributed to the discussion on transnational intellectual history with a small state perspective, most recently in the book Decentering European Intellectual Space (Brill 2018).
 His current projects include Norden since the end of history (Academy of Finland) and Neoliberalism in the Nordics.

 Frederik Forrai Ørskov is a Doctoral candidate at the Centre for Nordic Studies as part of the ReNEW (Reimagining Norden in an Evolving World) PhD-programme.
-Here, he researches how Nordic intellectuals with National Socialist sympathies thought about Europe, the Nordic region, and National Socialist Germany during the 1930s and 40s.
-He is trained as a historian from the University of Southern Denmark and the Central European University, where his MA-thesis dealt with Danish promotional efforts in National Socialist Germany.
-He has published articles and book chapters on the history of educational testing, the OECD, visual history, and transnational social political dialogues among other subjects.
-He is part of the Europaeum Scholars Programme.
+Here, he writes a dissertation on “Cultural Relations and Transnational Writer-Encounters at the German-Nordic Schriftstellerhaus” in National Socialist Germany.
+He is trained as a historian from the University of Southern Denmark (BA) and the Central European University (MA), where his Master’s thesis dealt with Danish tourist promotional efforts in National Socialist Germany.
+He has published articles and book chapters on the history of educational testing, the OECD, the history of tourism and tourist promotion, visual history, and transnational social political dialogues among other subjects.
+He has been part of the Europaeum Scholars Programme.